What is a Climate Resilience Hub?

 What support will hubs receive?

-CREW will provide hubs with a window decal and educational material on emergency preparedness.
+CREW will provide hubs with a window decal and educational materials on emergency preparedness.
 CREW can also provide hubs with sample workshops, presentations, and role-playing activities related to extreme weather preparedness.

 Pending grant funding, CREW may also be able to provide hubs with a starter medical kit for community use during an emergency.